Service Orders with a Single Appointment: General Information

 Workflow of Service Order Processing

-If the billing cycle specified for a customer indicates that billing documents are to be generated for service orders rather than for appointments, the processing of a service order with one appointment consists of the following steps (which are shown in the diagram of the next section):
+If the customer’s billing cycle specifies that billing documents should be generated for service orders instead of appointments, processing a service order with a single appointment involves the following steps: (which are shown in the diagram of the next section):

-1. Creating a service order: A service manager receives the order and enters it into the system on the Service Orders (FS300100) form.
+1. Creating a service order: The service manager receives the order and enters key details on the Service Orders (FS300100) form, including customer information, scheduled start and end dates and times, services to be performed, and any other relevant information..

-4. Performing services and updating the appointment: A staff member performs the included services and updates the appointment settings.
+4. Performing services and updating the appointment: A staff member performs the required services and records the time spent.

-5. Completing the appointment: A staff member completes the appointment on the Appointments form.
+5. Completing the appointment: A staff member completes the appointment by clicking Complete on the Appointments form.

-6. Closing an appointment (optional): An accountant verifies the information entered for the completed appointment, such as quantities and prices, and closes the verified appointment on the Appointments form.
+6. Closing an appointment (Optoinal): An accountant reviews the information entered for the completed appointment, including quantities and prices, and closes the verified appointment on the Appointments form.

-7. Completing the service order (optional): After all appointments related to the service order have been completed and the Appointments Needed check box has been cleared for the service order on the Service Orders form, the service manager completes the service order in the system by clicking Complete on the form toolbar of this form.
+9. Completing the service order (optional): After all appointments related to the service order have been completed, the service manager completes the service order in the system by clicking Complete on the form toolbar of the Service Orders form.

 If any additional service has to be performed or another appointment has to take place, the service manager can reopen the service order by clicking Reopen on the More menu of the Service Orders form.
 The service order can again be completed after all work is done.